youtube/cobalt/cobalt/site/docs/gen/cobalt/doc/memory_tuning.md

   * `image_cache_size_in_bytes`
     * See documentation *Image cache capacity* in `performance_tuning.md` for what this setting does.
-    * Set via command line, or else build system, or else automatically by Cobalt.
+    * Set via command line, or else Cobalt extension, or else automatically by Cobalt.
   * `remote_typeface_cache_size_in_bytes`
     * Determines the capacity of the remote typefaces cache which manages all typefaces downloaded from a web page.
-    * Set via command line, or else build system, or else automatically by Cobalt.
+    * Set via command line, or else Cobalt extension, or else automatically by Cobalt.
   * `skia_atlas_texture_dimensions`
     * Determines the size in pixels of the glyph atlas where rendered glyphs are cached.
 The resulting memory usage is 2 bytes of GPU memory per pixel.